Average Kitten Insurance Cost (2026 Report)

 Adjust coverage limits based on actual kitten health needs

 If your kitten remains healthy after the first year with no chronic conditions, consider reducing your annual limit from unlimited to $10,000 or lowering reimbursement from 90% to 80% at renewal.
-This maintains illness coverage while reducing premiums by 15% to 25%, though you'll pay more out-of-pocket for moderate claims.
+Premiums drop 15% to 25% and you'll keep illness coverage, though you'll pay more out of pocket for moderate claims.

 injuredPet icon